This is one of several articles that will highlight security clearance jobs in major metropolitan areas.

 Security clearance requirement: Active TS with SCI eligibility.

 Related: Discover your perfect career path and get customized job recommendations based on your military experience and vocational interests with Military.com's Military Skills Translator + Personality Assessment.

-Looking at these job openings, it's clear that there are many types of jobs requiring security clearances.
+Looking at these job openings, it's clear that many types of jobs require security clearances.
 If your goal is to find a position that will keep your security clearance active, but don't want to limit yourself to one sector, you are in luck.